Additional US, EU and UK sanctions against Russia, and new Norwegian sanctions

 The remaining EU sanctions imposed after 9 March 2022 (including the sanctions imposed 15 March 2022 as described in the EU section below) are currently being assessed by Norwegian authorities and is expected to be implemented in the near future.

-An updated version of the Norwegian regulation concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine (FOR-2014-08-15-1076) is available here.
+An updated version of the Norwegian regulation concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine (FOR-2014-08-15-1076) is available here (log in).
 A recent Q&A from Norwegian authorities on the new sanctions is available here.

 In addition to the sanction targeting Russia, Norwegian authorities have stated that they are working on implementing the recent EU sanctions targeting Belarus, over the Belarusian involvement in Russia's aggression.